aliirz/funnelhq/README.md

 # Funnel

 Funnel is an open source business management tool for freelancers.
 With Funnel you can manage your entire business from one centralised location.
+Track your expenses, invoice clients, manage projects, store important documents and more.

 This is an open source version of the app running at funnelhq.com aimed at those who want to host this app on their own servers.